 And in terms of maintenance, there’s no need to modify templates – everything is configured through Fasterize.

-Often, ‘uncachable’ dynamic pages on an e-commerce website are identical when customers haven’t put items in their basket.
+Often, ‘uncachable’ dynamic pages are identical - when customers haven’t put items in their basket on an e-commerce website, for example.
 This means that the page is identical most of the time, but is identified as ‘uncachable’ and is unnecessarily re-optimized.

 Our engine caches the pages served to anonymous users so they can then be served from the same cache to subsequent anonymous users.
 However, users identified via a cookie will receive their (personalized) page from the origin server.

 We’ve incorporated simplified cache rule management into Fasterize.
 In a single click, you can set the amount of time static resources are retained in the cache (on both the Fasterize side and the browser side).